phaserjs/phaser/README.md

 * Loader now has an onFileStart event you can listen for (thanks @codevinsky, #705)
 * Timer.clearPendingEvents will purge any events marked for deletion, this is run automatically at the start of the update loop.
+* Device.crosswalk detects if your game is running under Intels Crosswalk XDK.

 ### Bug Fixes